Honey-Balsamic BBQ Meatballs are sticky, sassy, and saucy. Packed with protein, this gluten free appetizer recipe is perfect for sharing!

 Honey Balsamic BBQ Meatballs | iowagirleats.com

 Like I said, they’re a little tangy, a little sweet, and the cooked quinoa in the meat mixture gives them a great texture.
-They’re a great snacking option for the Super Bowl.
-Keep ’em warm in a saucepan on the stove top or in a crock pot set to warm so guests can go back again and again (which they will!)
+Keep the two-bite-sized meatballs warm in a saucepan on the stove, or in a crock pot set to warm.

 Honey-Balsamic-BBQ-Meatballs-03_mini

-Start by making a batch of thick and sticky homemade Honey-Balsamic BBQ Sauce, which is so easy to make.
-I sort of wanted to spoon drink this stuff it’s so luscious.
-Who knows, maybe I did – muwahaha!
+Start by making a batch of thick and sticky homemade Honey-Balsamic BBQ Sauce, which is super easy to make.

 Honey-Balsamic-BBQ-Meatballs-04_mini